Canadian dollar: Reserve currency

 A number of central banks (and commercial banks) keep Canadian dollars as a reserve currency.
 The Canadian dollar is considered to be a benchmark currency.

 In the economy of the Americas, the Canadian dollar plays a similar role to that of the Australian dollar (AUD) in the Asia-Pacific region.
 The Canadian dollar (as a regional reserve currency for banking) has been an important part of the British, French and Dutch Caribbean states' economies and finance systems since the 1950s.
 The Canadian dollar is held by many central banks in Central and South America as well.

-By observing how the Canadian dollar behaves against the U.S. dollar, foreign exchange economists can indirectly observe internal behaviours and patterns in the U.S. economy that could not be seen by direct observation.
+By observing how the Canadian dollar behaves against the US dollar, foreign exchange economists can indirectly observe internal behaviours and patterns in the US economy that could not be seen by direct observation.
 The Canadian dollar has fully evolved into a global reserve currency only since the 1970s, when it was floated against all other world currencies.
 Some economists have attributed the rise of importance of the Canadian dollar to the long-term effects of the Nixon Shock that effectively ended the Bretton Woods system of global finance.